 "Request acknowledged."
-I flip the synchronized blinking switch and press a button that triggers a rising whine as though I'm charging a laser as I take aim.
+I flip the synchronized blinking switch and press a button that triggers a rising whine as though I'm charging a laser while I take aim.
 Finally I press the button to squirt, and the water splashes off her face with no effect.
 I shoot her two more times for good measure.
 Nothing.
 I lower my arm.
 "Squirtation is complete.
 You do not appear to be melting.
+Preliminary hypothesis is that pretty bug ladies are not a subspecies of witch.
 Would you care for an absorbent towelette anyway?"

 "No thanks, I prefer to use natural alternatives like the air and stuff."

 "My records indicate that while napkins do not occur in nature, they are made out of trees.
 Trees occur commonly in nature."
 I point off to the side.
 "There is one now."